Observation of magnon bound states in the long-range, anisotropic Heisenberg model: Single- and two-magnon dispersion relations

 Given the unconventional properties of the single-magnon excitation, in particular their unbounded velocity, it is \emph{a priori} unclear whether the model supports bound states of two magnons.
-We measure the spectrum of two-magnon excitations by initializing the system approximately in a plane wave of two magnons situated next to each other, which can be achieved by perturbatively acting with long-range Ising interactions for a short period and tomographically reconstructing the two-site density matrix after an evolution with the long-range, anisotropic Heisenberg model (see Methods).
-The results of this measurement is shown in \figc{fig_1}{d} for strong magnon interaction $\Delta = 3$.
+Here, we develop a technique for measuring the spectrum of two-magnon excitations by initializing the system approximately in a plane wave of two magnons situated next to each other, which can be achieved by perturbatively acting with long-range Ising interactions for a short period and tomographically reconstructing the two-site density matrix after an evolution with the long-range, anisotropic Heisenberg model (see \App{sec:two-mag spectroscopy}).
+We show in the appendix that the dominant bound state consists of two magnons situated next two each other, which motivates the preparation of the plane-wave initial state with two neighboring flipped spins.
+For extremely strong interactions, $\Delta \gg 1$, the long-range potential can host even further bound states, which are predominantly found at larger distances (see \App{sec:MultipleBS}).
+In general there are two competing effects: Increasing the interaction strength $\Delta$ favors the formation of bound states and lowering $\alpha$ which in turn increases the range of interactions tends to destabilize them (see \App{sec:app_powerlaw}).
+The results of this measurement of the dominant bound state is shown in \figc{fig_1}{d} for strong magnon interaction $\Delta = 3$.
 For low momenta, $k\lesssim \pi/4$, the spectral weight is distributed over a large energy window.
 By contrast, for high momenta, $k\gtrsim \pi/4$ a sharp resonance emerges, which is indicative of the formation of a bound state.

 We compare the measurement signal with the dispersion of the magnon bound state $\varepsilon_2(k)$, that we obtain from solving the two-body problem numerically, and find good agreement.
 The following features of the measurement should be emphasized: On the one hand, the bound state dispersion law does not stretch across the whole Brillouin zone, but becomes unstable upon approaching the long-wavelength limit.
 On the other hand, the group velocity of the composite two-magnon excitation remains always finite, in particular also when approaching the unstable regime at low momenta.
 As a consequence, the bound state of two magnons should possess a well-defined light cone.
 This is in stark contrast with the single magnon case.